ebouteillon/freesound-audio-tagging-2019/README.md

 jupyter notebook
 ```

-Your web-browser should open and then select the notebook you wanna execute.
+Your web-browser should open and then select the notebook you want to execute.
+Recommended order:

 - [training-cnn-model1.ipynb](code/training-cnn-model1.ipynb)
 - [training-vgg16.ipynb](code/training-vgg16.ipynb)